-A Letter of Certification is an official confirmation of information that is not included on your transcript.
+A Letter of Certification is an official confirmation of information that is not included on the student's transcript.
 For example, a letter may be requested if no course(s) have been completed at AU.

 Only the student concerned may request a Letter of Certification from AU.
 The request must: